Phoenix Racing (NASCAR team): Car No. 1 history

 Johnny Sauter was named the permanent driver of the No. 1 in 2005, winning at Milwaukee and finishing twelfth in points after Boris Said took his place at the Mexico race.
 Sauter left for Haas CNC Racing and took the sponsorship with him, and Jason Keller was hired to drive.
 After eight races, Keller was released and replaced by Mike Wallace, who garnered two top-five finishes, with Scott Pruett and development driver Cale Gale filling in.
 For 2007, J. J. Yeley was named the new driver of the No. 1, but struggled and only had one top-ten finish and missed six races, with Benson, Marlin and Max Papis filling for most of those races.

 In 2008, Sauter returned to the team, but was released after five races.
 After Sterling Marlin drove one race, Mike Bliss was named the permanent driver of the No. 1 car.
 Marc Reno, who was born in California and currently resides in Concord, NC, serves as the crew chief and manages the team.
 He returned to the car after a solid season in 2008 for a full 2009 campaign.
 On May 23, 2009, Mike Bliss scored his second career Nationwide win and eleventh win for the team at Lowe's Motor Speedway by taking advantage of fuel mileage and a race-ending caution near the end of the race because of rain.
 In August 2009, Bliss was released due to conflicts with Reno.
-Ryan Newman, Reed Sorenson, Max Papis, Martin Truex Jr., David Gilliland, and Landon Cassill also took turns sharing the ride following Bliss' release.
+Ryan Newman, Reed Sorenson, Max Papis, Martin Truex Jr., David Gilliland, and Landon Cassill also took turns sharing the ride following Bliss' release before Bliss returned at Homestead.
 Rookie James Buescher was to drive the car full-time in 2010, but Finch put his entire operation up for sale on April 24.
 On May 12, 2010, Newman drove the car at Dover after Buescher parted ways with the team.

 On July 6, 2012, Phoenix recorded its first Nationwide Series win in three years when Kurt Busch, who would make occasional starts for the team that season, won the Subway Jalapeno 250 at Daytona for his fifth win in the series and his first for another team owner besides Roger Penske and Kyle Busch.